lucky-media/breeze-react/README.md

+This is now officially supported by [Laravel Breeze](https://laravel.com/docs/8.x/starter-kits#breeze-and-inertia)

 ## Introduction

 Breeze provides a minimal and simple starting point for building a Laravel application with authentication.
 Styled with Tailwind, Breeze publishes authentication controllers and views to your application that can be easily customized based on your own application's needs.